ctron/iofog-kubernetes/README.md

   * The agent has a baked-in TLS certificate, which is the only allowed server side trust anchor.
 If you have a server side certificate which is accepted by standard OS trust anchors, this won't work.
 So there is a patch in this agent to also use the system trust anchors in addition.
+  * Change the configuration of the random source, pointing Java to the random source, instead of re-wiring the file system using symbolic links, which breaks in some build scenarios.

 ## Register an agent